Julie’s Bills — 2026 Legislative Session

 • Increase Transparency for Exploratory Committees: For too long, exploratory campaign committees have been exempt from our elections accountability and disclosure laws.
 Marylanders deserve to know who is financing prospective candidates for elected office.

 • Increase Voter Awareness of Municipal Elections: Many municipal elections are held off-cycle on dates not aligned with statewide primary or general elections.
 As a result, voter turnout in these elections is significantly lower.
-This bill will increase voter awareness by requiring the dates of municipal elections to be publicized online by the State Board of Elections, county boards of elections, and by the municipalities.
+This bill will increase voter awareness by requiring the dates of municipal elections to be publicized online by the State Board of Elections and by the municipalities.
+(Passed the House)

 Environmental Conservation